 The Inquirer reports that the reason for the clampdown was based on statistics showing that in 2012 Medicare paid Philadelphia ambulance companies $1,314 on average for each Medicare patient they transported -- 64 percent more than the $803 average in comparable counties nationwide.

 And there were extreme examples.
 In Southeastern Pennsylvania, there were 33 ambulance companies that collected at least $13,000 per Medicare patient for services in 2012 - or 10 times the $1,314 average.
 At the top of the local list was Midlantic Medical Transport Inc. in the Olney section of the city, which collected an average of $39,366 for each of the 44 Medicare beneficiaries it served, the Inquirer reported.
-Read Story Here
+Read the story below:

 McCormick has successfully litigated numerous whistleblower cases, including one that involved Medicare fraud by an ambulance company that improperly transported dialysis patients.